Data-Free Continual Learning of Server Models in Model-Heterogeneous Cloud-Device Collaboration: Abstract

 \section{Abstract}

-Federated learning (FL) is a distributed learning paradigm across multiple entities while preserving data privacy.
+The rise of cloud-device collaborative computing has enabled intelligent services to be delivered across distributed edge devices while leveraging centralized cloud resources.
+In this paradigm, federated learning (FL) has become a key enabler for privacy-preserving model training without transferring raw data from edge devices to the cloud.
 However, with the continuous emergence of new data and increasing model diversity, traditional federated learning faces significant challenges, including inherent issues of data heterogeneity, model heterogeneity and catastrophic forgetting, along with new challenge of knowledge misalignment.
 In this study, we introduce \modelname, a novel framework designed to enable data-free continual learning of the server model in a model-heterogeneous federated setting.
-We leverage pre-trained diffusion models to extract lightweight class-specific prototypes, which confer a threefold data-free advantage, enabling: (1) generation of synthetic data for the current task to augment training and counteract non-IID data distributions; (2) exemplar-free generative replay for retaining knowledge from previous tasks; and (3) data-free dynamic knowledge transfer from heterogeneous clients to the server.
-Experimental results on various datasets demonstrate the effectiveness of \modelname, showcasing its potential to enhance the generalizability and practical applicability of federated learning in dynamic settings.
+We leverage pre-trained diffusion models to extract lightweight class-specific prototypes, which confer a threefold data-free advantage, enabling: (1) generation of synthetic data for the current task to augment training and counteract non-IID data distributions; (2) exemplar-free generative replay for retaining knowledge from previous tasks; and (3) data-free dynamic knowledge transfer from heterogeneous devices to the cloud server.
+Experimental results on various datasets demonstrate the effectiveness of \modelname, showcasing its potential to enhance the generalizability and practical applicability of federated cloud-device collaboration in dynamic settings.